CDDEP-DC/Malaria_Vaccine-Averted_Burden/README.md

 # Malaria_Vaccine-Averted_Burden

-This repository contains the data and code used in the paper "Malaria Vaccine Impact on Cases, Resistant Cases, and Deaths: A Modeling Study", which can be accessed at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4231231.
+This repository contains the data and code used in the manuscript "Malaria Vaccine Impact on Cases, Resistant Cases, and Deaths in Africa: A Modeling Study", which can be accessed at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4231231.
 The model projects health burden averted with a vaccine similar to RTS,S administered yearly to infants in the WHO Africa Region from 2021-2030.

 FOLDERS
 1. Code: Python code for analysis and R code for figures